alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * How do I move Slack over- where is the request form?
 SB said EZ sent everyone a magic link for login but not sure how to do this so need to investigate... but want to take advantage of new year logging in!
+ * EK - contact IT services to arrange this.
 * AI UK- keen for a partnership talk if possible in the health schedule
+ * EK - yes that would be good but it needs to be something that will spark excitement - new research.
+Lightning talk (10 mins).

 #### Any other topics
 * For your chat with academic engagement- would like to pass on some feedback about working with the postdocs- keen to do this.